stratapp-ai/stratapp-ai.github.io/_blog/how-to-implement-stratapp.md

 # referrals

-\#stratapp rewards you for introducing a new client.
+\#stratapp rewards you for introducing new clients.

-For example, if you refer #stratapp to an organization that grows to 500 users, with our 10% referral fee that would be US$885 per quarter paid to you.
-That soon adds up, especially if you refer #stratapp to 3x such organizations … **US$2,655 per quarter paid to you**.
+For example, if you refer #stratapp to an organization that grows to 500 users, with our 10% referral fee that would be **US$885 per quarter paid to you**.
+That soon adds up, especially if you refer #stratapp to 3x organizations that grow to 500 users, meaning **US$2,655 per quarter paid to you**.

 To learn more, please see our [referral model](bit.ly/stratapp-referral-model "referral model").